 This rationale disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditor remedies against SMLLCs in the same way they do with multi-member LLCs.
-However, Alaska is not one of these states.
-Alaska's LLC law makes no distinction between multi-member and single-member LLCs.
+However, to date, Alaska is not one of these states.
 Thus, it appears that creditors of Alaska SMLLCs are limited to the charging order remedy described above.
-However, even when the LLC law states that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs based on a fairness argument.
-It's possible an Alaska court would do the same.
+Even when the LLC law states that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs based on a fairness argument.
+It's possible an Alaska court would do the same; this is an evolving area of law.
 In addition, in some cases the laws of other states might be applied to Alaska LLCs--for example, where an Alaska SMLLC does business or owns property in another state.

-To obtain the fullest limited liability possible in all states, an Alaska LLC should have at least two members.
-The second member can be a spouse or relative provided that person is a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+One way to avoid the potential liability problems that exist with SMLLCs is to add members to your LLC.
+However, any members you add must be legitimate co-owners of the LLC.
+If the additional LLC owner is merely added on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.